 Cover Your Air Conditioner During Fall

-A breathable canvas cover will halt leaves, nuts and other debris from falling into your unit.
+A breathable canvas cover will stop leaves, nuts and other rubbish from dropping into your system.

 Related: Tips for Cleaning Your System